bildvitta/iss-sdk/README.md

 BROADCAST_CONNECTION=ably
 ```

-Finally, check the `routes/channels.php` file if the private channel authentication route is correct.
+Check the `routes/channels.php` file if the private channel authentication route is correct.

 ```php
 use Illuminate\Support\Facades\Broadcast;